 A role created in reaction, filled by proactive leaders

 The role of information security is rooted in information technology, the origin of which was catalyzed by the development and adoption of the modern computer.
 The reason IT, and eventually IS, was held separate was the fact that it was an enablement function.
 When IT was created, these teams worked with computers the size of conference rooms that needed constant care and attention.
 The technology evolved, these teams became responsible for ensuring that the rest of the business units had the solutions they needed to make the business run.
 In the late ‘90s and 2000s, this meant developing hardware architecture and procuring or building various solutions.
 Security teams were still only starting to evolve during the rapid development of the IT function.
 For many CEO’s and board members, they had little understanding of these new technologies invading their organization, let alone the risks associated with them.
 During this time, technology was an enigma, and only the most dedicated students gained an understanding of how they operated.
 The result was information leaders selling their CEOs and boards on the idea that “this is the future.”
 As we have seen, these pioneers were correct.
 What we see now, though, is that the information and more specific information security professionals have primarily operated on the periphery are taking center stage.
 They were the individuals that the CEO called upon only in a crisis - a breach, a hack - and a symbol to their customers and stakeholders that they are taking information security seriously.
-The creation of the CISO role was based in reactionary thinking, yet the personalities that were attracted to this position are not reactionary.
+The creation of the CISO role was based in reactionary thinking, yet the personalities that were attracted to this position were and are not reactionary.
 They were the proactive leaders who saw that the future is digital and helped their colleagues and superiors see it too.

 Today, the digitization train has left the station - it does not take a master salesperson to convince the board and CEO that organizations need to digitize and fast.
 While leaders may spout terms like cloud-based technology, design thinking, and agile project management, it is not the traditional business leaders that have been rooted in these technologies and processes for decades.
 It is the CIO’s and the CISO’s.
 The information business leaders have been ingrained in the technology that their colleagues are looking to adopt.
 As Gartner says - “CIO’s may not realize it yet, but enterprise leaders may already expect CIO’s to step up and are getting impatient.”